 My goal as a teacher is to help students develop a conceptual framework for independent, critical thought.
 I try to do this by communicating the fundamental concepts of different subjects in an enjoyable manner that promotes active retention of information and the application of concepts and processes.
 I believe the best way to nurture good critical thinking practices is to be encouraging, empathetic, flexible, fair-minded and respectful to students, to treat them as junior colleagues when possible/practical, to establish clear expectations of them at all times, and to support their respectful inquisition and analysis of others’ research.
 It is critical to motivate students using realistic examples of general principles applied to current events, to show them examples of good science and how to replicate it, to cultivate written and oral presentation skills, to support the development of argumentation skills, all while providing them with cognitive autonomy.
 I accomplish this most effectively by creating a relaxed learning atmosphere.
 Most importantly, I try to inspire others via enthusiasm for the learning process.

-Prospective students: Although the Department of Anthropology does not yet have a graduate program, I am recruiting PhD students through the Department of Biology, the Department of Environmental Sciences, The Institute for Biomedical Studies, and the Institute of Ecological, Earth, and Environmental Studies.
+Prospective students: The Department of Anthropology now has a graduate program (see link above), and I am also recruiting PhD students through the Department of Biology, the Department of Environmental Sciences, The Institute for Biomedical Studies, and the Institute of Ecological, Earth, and Environmental Studies.
 I am particularly interested in recruiting students who would like to work on hormones and immunity in women, hormones and immunity in fathers, education of health professionals on evolutionary medicine and One Health, and the experimental alteration of human behaviors to prevent emerging infectious diseases.

 Muehlenbein MP.
 2017.
 Primates on display: Potential disease consequences beyond bushmeat.
 Yearbook of Physical Anthropology 162:32-43.